jackdbd/calderone/packages/telegram-text-messages/.ae/telegram-text-messages.api.md

     should_include_stack_trace?: boolean;
 }

-// Warning: (ae-missing-release-tag) "gcpCloudRunJobText" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "gcpCloudRunJobText" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const gcpCloudRunJobText: (config: GcpCloudRunJobTextConfig, options?: GcpCloudRunJobTextOptions) => string;

-// Warning: (ae-missing-release-tag) "Config" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Config" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface GcpCloudRunJobTextConfig {